devopsInterviews/nova-nexus-engine/app/README.md

 ## Overview

-The backend is a FastAPI-based application that serves as the main server for the Nova Nexus Engine.
+The backend is a FastAPI-based application that serves as the main server for the MCP Client.
 It provides authentication, database management, MCP (Model Context Protocol) integration, analytics, and various API endpoints for the frontend.

 ## Architecture